varvv/contract-deployments/mainnet/2025-06-04-upgrade-system-config/README.md

 NOTE: Signers should not care about the `DeploySystemConfigScript` script as it will be ran before hand by the facilitator.
 The rest of this document will focus on using the `UpgradeSystemConfigScript` script.

+We are performing this upgrade as part of the larger [Upgrade 16](https://docs.optimism.io/notices/upgrade-16), which is scheduled to take place in the near future.
+This minimal code change is being done only on Base, to avoid Base from being blocked on scaling plan efforts prior to landing Upgrade 16.

 ## Procedure